DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-UK-trainees.md

 [Learn more about applying for a visa to train to teach in England](https://www.gov.uk/government/publications/train-to-teach-in-england-non-uk-applicants/train-to-teach-in-england-if-youre-a-non-uk-citizen#visa).

-#### How the IRP will be paid
+#### How to get the IRP

 If you have a place on a teacher training course where you pay a fee, you do not need to apply for the IRP.
 Your training provider will email you if your choice of course makes you eligible for the IRP.
 Your visa status and date of arrival will be checked by DfE.
 If you meet the eligibility requirements, you’ll get the IRP around the end of your first term.

 If you have a place on a teacher training course where you are paid a salary to work while you train, email us at IRP.ExpressInterest@education.gov.uk to express your interest in the IRP.
 We’ll be in touch when IRP applications open for salaried trainees in autumn 2023.
 If your application is successful, you’ll get the IRP around the end of your first term.

 You will not need to pay an agent or any other third party to complete your application.
-If you have had a message asking you to apply for or contact someone about the IRP, [this could be fraudulent](https://www.gov.uk/report-suspicious-emails-websites-phishing).
+If you have had a message asking you to apply or contact someone about the IRP, treat it carefully as it could be a scam.
+[Find out what to do about suspicious messages](https://www.gov.uk/report-suspicious-emails-websites-phishing).

 ### Bursaries and scholarships for physics and languages